rustielin/rustielin.github.io/bio.md

 ## General, 4-6 sentences, 3rd person

 Rustie is a third year undergraduate at UC Berkeley whose primary interests are in distributed systems and networks, particularly multi-cloud, blockchains, and alternative internet architectures.
 He feels strongly about science communication, accessible education, and community building.
 Rustie teaches UC Berkeley's undergraduate course on blockchain both on campus and online, with a total of 88,000 students worldwide.
 Outside of school and work, Rustie is an amateur cook, aspiring coffee connoisseur, self-help nerd, and occasional mountain and seaside explorer.
-He looks forward to spending the summer with the beautiful people at the 'Disco!

 <!-- ## Blockchain, < 150 words, 1st person